aristonl/hydra/docs/BuildInstructions.rst

 Compiling
 ---------
-Once you are configured, you can build Hydra/Inferno with:
+Once you are configured, you can build Inferno with:
 ::
    $ cmake -GNinja .
    $ ninja

-This will build the ISO and save it into the ``$HYDRA_ROOT/Build`` folder.
+This will build the ISO and save it into the ``$SRC_ROOT/Build`` folder.

 ## Emulating
 You can use the ISO in other virtualization software such as VirtualBox or